 new blog posts

-- How to make a rounded rectangle in GIMP
+- How to draw a rectangle in Android (use onDraw method of View)

-- How to make a color transparent in Gimp
+- How to "pin" a screen in Android 5

 Copyright 1998-2014 Alvin Alexander, alvinalexander.com